au-research/ANDS-Registry-Core/etc/misc/python/linkchecker/README-linkchecker.md

 ### RO link checker called from cron

-A crontab entry to send reports to all data source contacts binannually might look like this:
+A crontab entry to send reports to all data source contacts biannually might look like this:

     30 03 03 */6 * /full/path/to/python3.4 /full/path/to/linkchecker.py -i /full/path/to/linkchecker.ini -m RO >/dev/null 2>&1